 Another really rare animal when you go Puerto Galera diving is an Octopus Mototi even rarer than a blue ring octopus, one of the most dangerous animals in the world, when approached or annoyed they will display 2 bright iridescent blue rings on either side of their mantle to warn predators to stay away, this one here had just finished breakfast so wasn’t that bothered at me taking photos.

 Be Careful of the Octopus Mototi

-The poison this octopus has is similar to the poison found in pufferfish and poison tree frogs that is 1,200 time more toxic than cyanide.
-The poison is found inside the saliva glands behind its brain and when it bites the saliva will mix into the wound , however you probably won’t even feel the bite since its beak is so small.
-This can make it difficult for rescue personnel to determine the reason of a patients illness.
-Experiments on rabbits indicated that a single adult blue ringed octopus weighing only 25g had enough venom to fatally paralyze 10 large humans.
+The poison this octopus has is similar to the poison found in pufferfish and poison tree frogs that is 1,200 times more toxic than cyanide.
+The poison is found inside the saliva glands behind its brain and when it bites the saliva will mix into the wound, however, you probably won’t even feel the bite since its beak is so small.
+This can make it difficult for rescue personnel to determine the reason for a patient’s illness.
+Experiments on rabbits indicated that a single adult blue-ringed octopus weighing only 25g had enough venom to fatally paralyze 10 large humans.

 Some victims have reported being conscious but unable to move or speak and victims have reported still being able to see rescuers give them CPR, they may even appear clinically dead since the heart can beat so slow as a result of the venom with pupils fixed and dilated, In fact, there is some question if the octopus even needs to bite to envenomate a human.

 It has also been viewed in the wild that the octopus is so venomous that it can paralyze its prey without even biting it, merely releasing its saliva into the surrounding water.